 One of the most bizarre conspiracy theories has to be that of the Flat Earth.
 There is even a society with hundreds of members who gather at conventions to discuss the “evidence” that NASA and other agencies, with malicious intentions or out of ignorance, maintain the idea that our planet is a sphere orbiting the Sun.
 In their vision the Northpole is the center of everything and the Southpole is a wall of ice around the world that prevents us from falling into the void.
 But the mere fact that it is not day or night everywhere at the same… Read More

 This year we commemorate that eighty years ago the reconstruction of Rotterdam started.
 On May 14, 1940, much of the city was destroyed by the German bombardment and subsequent fire.
 Just four days later, on May 18, city architect W.G.
 Witteveen was commissioned to make a plan for the rebuilding.
 The ultimate Basic Plan for Reconstruction, drawn by Witteveen’s successor Cornelis van Traa, was not aproved by the city council until 1946.
 As a result of that Plan, the street map of the city center was drastically changed in many places.
 As I searched through my Rotterdam archive, I came… Read More

 Planting trees is perhaps the most fun way to save the world.
 Who doesn’t love a forest, an arboretum or a beautiful avenue of trees?
 I am giving a symbolic impetus with my digital forest world map, but of course more needs to be done.
 Much more.
-Land art The World Map of Trees, shown below, is made of more than 15,000 trees that together form the continents of our planet, while the surrounding grassy meadows represent the oceans.
+Land art The World Map of Trees, shown below, is made of more than 15,000 trees.
+Together they form the continents of our planet, while the surrounding grassy meadows represent the oceans.
 A piece of land art on an area of approximately 200 hectares, accessed by roads and paths (the equator and some… Read More